-Before I shred the cabbage, I cut away the core and try to cut away as many of the stalky bits as possible.
+Before I shredded the cabbage, I cut away the core and tried to cut away as many of the stalky bits as possible.

 Now comes the time-consuming part of making the Sauerkraut – massaging the salt and cabbage together to begin breaking down the cabbage so that it releases some of its liquid.
-I combine all of the cabbage in a large bowl, and use my very clean hands to do this.
-After about 5 minutes, the cabbage begins to release some liquid and to wilt.
-It also looses quite a bit of volume.
+I combined all of the cabbage in a large bowl, and used my very clean hands to do this.
+After about 5 minutes, the cabbage began to release some liquid and to wilt.
+It also loses quite a bit of volume.

-At this point, I let the cabbage sit for about 30 minutes.
-Then, I use a potato masher to pound the cabbage for another 10 minutes.
-During this time, I lift up the cabbage with the potato masher several times and pound it down again.
+After massaging the cabbage, I used a potato masher to pound the cabbage for another 4 minutes or so.
+During this time, I lifted up the cabbage with the potato masher several times and pounded it down again.

 I’ve found that the age of the cabbage has somewhat of an impact on the amount of liquid released during the massaging and pounding.
 Basically, the fresher the cabbage, the more liquid is released.
-Generally, however, I need to add up to 2-cups of filtered water mixed with 3/4 teaspoon of sea salt to ensure that the cabbage is fully submerged in the jar.
+Generally, however, I need to add up to 2-cups of filtered water to ensure that the cabbage is fully submerged in the jar.

-As a final step I put the lid on the jar with an air-lock device.
+As a final step I put the lid on the jar with an air-lock device that I purchased from Amazon.com.
 The air-lock device seals air out of the fermenting jar, but allows air and carbon dioxide from the fermenting sauerkraut to safely escape.
 Thus, it helps to form an anaerobic environment (as further discussed below).

 Now comes the fermentation wait!
 In the fermenting stage, a biochemical change is brought about by the anaerobic or partially anaerobic oxidation of carbohydrates by either micro-organisms or enzymes.
 In sauerkraut, the fermentation process has a very specific purpose – to quickly proliferate through the food by Lactobacilli, lactic acid-producing bacteria.
 This causes the pH to be reduced, making the environment acidic and therefore unsuitable for the growth of unwanted bacteria.